-3. Hold your breast with the other hand so your thumb and first fingers are in a 'U' shape under the breast, behind the areola (the dark area around your nipple).
+3. Hold your breast with the other hand so your thumb and first fingers are in a 'U' $% \mathcal{T}^{\prime}$ shape under the breast, behind the areola (the dark area around your nipple).
 Apply gentle pressure with your thumb to angle the nipple back, up towards your baby's nose.
 Your nipple should be in line with baby's nose.

-4. Move your baby's chin up against your breast, making sure it is well below the nipple.
+- 4. Move your baby's chin making sure it is well - up against your breast, below the nipple.

-larger breasts or twins.
+This is an alternative feeding position, good for mums with larger breasts or twins.
 The same steps apply.
 Ensure you support your baby behind their shoulders and allow head to tilt back.
-Baby's
+Baby's bottom and chest should be tucked in close to your body.